Kutsepalov/banking-app/README.md

 # Banking Solution
 A simple REST API for a banking application, built with Java and Spring Boot.
-The API supports user management (with JWT authentication), account operations (create, list, get details), and basic transactions (deposit, withdraw, transfer).
+The API supports user management, account operations (create, list, get details), and basic transactions (deposit, withdraw, transfer).
 The project uses Liquibase for database migrations and is covered by unit tests.

 ## Tech Stack
 Java 21+